metaphori/experiment-2021-spatiotemporaltuples/README.md

-# Spatiotemporal Tuples - Simulations
+# Tuple-based Coordination in Large-Scale Situated Systems

 Repository with source code, experimental framework, and tools for Spatiotemporal Tuples, a model covered in a paper submitted to COORDINATION 2021.